- 33% response rate

 Join Couchsurfing to see Marian’s full profile.
 It’s free!

-I am an avid touring cyclist with about 15,000 km under my belt.
+I am an avid touring cyclist with about 20,000 km under my belt.
 You can find me on crazyguyonabike and warmshowers under the username brucianna.
+(If you want to surf with me, this does not give you the right to contact me via these websites.)

 Life is too short to be unhappy or to surround yourself with unhappy people.